nightowl286/Husic/README.md

 - RC (release candidate)

 ## Current goals
-- [ ] An MVP project created with .Net MAUI for basic playlists and playback, currently for Windows only.
+- [ ] An MVP project created with .Net MAUI/WPF for basic playlists and playback, currently for Windows only.

 ## Licensing